 Our Experienced Arkansas Medical Malpractice Attorney is Ready to Work with You

-If you were a victim of medical malpractice at the hands of your doctor, contact an experienced Fayetteville personal injury attorney.
+If you were a victim of medical malpractice at the hands of your doctor, contact an experienced Springdale medical malpractice attorney.
 Injury lawyer Ken Kieklak has served residents of Arkansas for nearly 20 years, and he would be proud to provide you with the legal representation that you deserve.
 To schedule a free case evaluation, contact Ken Kieklak, Attorney at Law, at (479) 316-0438.
 You can also contact the firm online.

 When the Social Security Administration’s claims examiners review applications for disability benefits, they refer to a document called the “Blue Book,” or Listing of Impairments.
 The Listing of Impairments is precisely what it sounds like: a catalog of medical issues...

 When someone suffers from a physical or mental impairment that makes it impossible to work, they could be eligible for Social Security Disability Insurance benefits.
 These benefits often provide much-needed monthly financial assistance for individuals with a...